ZetaTwo/pwny-racing/challenges/chall9/README.md

 certain useful values on the fake stack.
 Once we have the data we need  (to perform a libc ID), then we can read/write a useful payload.

-So the idea is to control this partial pixot and lay down some data and then finish  the rop chain.
+So the idea is to use the fake stack to generate real unguessable values (like a stack canary or `stdout FILE *`) and then build a ropchain around them, being careful to not damage the uninitialised values over several runs (restarting the binary).

+Keep in mind that the `FILE *` will be line buffered by default, so any leaks that do not contain whitespace that forces a flush (like `\n` and `\r`) will require a `fflush(fp)` call.